wp-plugins/woocommerce-my-account-widget/readme.txt

 == Frequently Asked Questions ==
 = Where can I find the icons you used in your screenshot? = You can find more information on [our website](http://wordpress.geev.nl/product/woocommerce-my-account-widget/).

+= Can I use WPML with WooCommerce My Account Widget? = Yes you can, please follow instructions on [our website](http://wordpress.geev.nl/support/documentation/woocommerce-my-account-widget/use-woocommerce-account-widget-wpml/).